IngridAtMicrosoft/DocsContent/singlesource/v2/media-protection-options-drm.md

 ---
-title: Media Protection Options with DRM
+title: Media Protections with DRM
 description: This is a repository for a single source prototype.
 author: jonpayne
 ms.topic: article